Mirrelijn/ecpc/README.md

 # ecpc
-Flexible co-data learning for high-dimensional prediction.
+An R-package for flexible co-data learning for high-dimensional prediction with ecpc:

-An R-package for ecpc;
-Empirical bayes based Co-data learnt Prediction and Covariate selection
+Empirical bayes based Co-data learnt Prediction and Covariate selection.